gelven4sec/NotPetyaAgain/README.md

 ### Ecryption technique

 Encryption is basicly with an 256 bit AES key.
 But to generate the key, I use the Diffie-Hellman key agreement protocol (ECDH).
-Attackers public key is hardcoded in the malware, so when the victim generate a secret, it generate a the key with it.
-And for recovery, the newly generated secret public key is displayed in the ransom note, so the attackers just have to generate the key from it and give it to the victim.
+Attackers public key is hardcoded in the malware, so when the victim generate a secret, it generate the encryption key with it.
+And for recovery, the newly generated secret's public key is displayed in the ransom note, so the attackers just have to generate the key from it and give it to the victim.

+### Protection

+To prevent booting on a malicious UEFI application, you simply have to activate Secure Boot, which will check for image signature.
+This feature is not activated by default relying on the UEFI specification, so it explains why you can still find some computer without Secure Boot.

+Nowadays, if a manufacturer wants to sell a computer with the Windows label on it, he MUST activate Secure Boot by default in the settings.
+But, if your're assembling your computer yourself, the motherboard you're buying DOESN'T have Secure Boot activated by default !

+Anyway if ,for whatever reason, you cannot activate Secure Boot, I'm working on a solution to protect the ESP partion from malicious UEFI application.

+And finally, if somehow you've managed to get encrypted by NotPetyaAgain, you can check the [NotPetyaAgain_Decrytor](https://github.com/sven-eliasen/NotPetyaAgain_Decryptor) project where you will find the private key to regenerate the key.

-## Warranty
+## Disclaimer

 I do not keep responsibility of any bad usage of this project.